songify-rocks/Songify/docs/releases/beta_update.md

 ## Fixes worth knowing

 - Queue and now playing stay aligned when many requests come in at once.
+- **Region-locked Spotify tracks** are detected from `is_playable` / market restrictions (Spotify dropped `available_markets`).
+- Pear queue index lookup and connection errors are more reliable; Pear state shows in the status bar.
 - Light theme: section titles and icons no longer wash out.
 - Secret fields (tokens, passwords) are not wiped when you change theme or language.
-- Pear connection state shows in the status bar.
 - Skip poll will not stack on an already running poll.
+- Chat commands apply after importing a config, without a restart.

 ---